GabeScott/standard-works-vault/General Conference/1973 October - “I Will Go and Do the Things Which the Lord Hath Commanded”.md

 There is a familiar hymn I would like to have you adopt as a theme song for the next three years as we prepare for our year of celebration.
 I would like to have you sing it each morning as you arise to lift the hearts and spirits of your family.
 Whistle it as you go down the street on your way to work to remind you that the path you take will be a cleaner, happier place because you passed that way.
 Hum it in your shops or offices to encourage all around you to make a greater contribution.
 Meditate on it as you retire and kneel in prayer of thanksgiving for the opportunities you have had that day to make the world a better place.

-“Have I done any good in the world today?
+>“Have I done any good in the world today?

-Have I helped any one in need?
+>Have I helped any one in need?

-Have I cheered up the sad, and made someone feel glad?
+>Have I cheered up the sad, and made someone feel glad?

-If not, I have failed indeed.
+>If not, I have failed indeed.

-Has any one’s burden been lighter today,
+>Has any one’s burden been lighter today,

-Because I was willing to share?
+>Because I was willing to share?

-Have the sick and the weary been helped on their way?
+>Have the sick and the weary been helped on their way?

-When they needed my help was I there?
+>When they needed my help was I there?

-Then wake up, and do something more
+>Then wake up, and do something more

-Than dream of your mansion above:
+>Than dream of your mansion above:

-Doing good is a pleasure, a joy beyond measure,
+>Doing good is a pleasure, a joy beyond measure,

-A blessing of duty and love.”
+>A blessing of duty and love.”

-—LDS Hymns, no. 58.
+>

 Let us sound the call today to revive the old profession of lamplighters.
 Let us each pick up our torch and illuminate the sacred histories, the eternal truths that divine providence has bestowed on us.
-Let us have the faith and courage of Nephi, roll up our sleeves like Ben Franklin, and “go and do the things which the Lord hath commanded.”
+Let us have the faith and courage of Nephi, roll up our sleeves like Ben Franklin, and “*go* and *do* the things which the Lord hath commanded.”
 May we be prepared and ready to celebrate with pride and thanksgiving our 200th anniversary with the comforting knowledge that we have made a worthy contribution to safeguard and protect those divinely inspired principles upon which this nation was established.
 I humbly pray, in the name of Jesus Christ.
 Amen.